awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc.md

 1. For **Targets**, choose an option\.
 For information about using targets, see [About targets and rate controls in State Manager associations](systems-manager-state-manager-targets-and-rate-controls.md)\.

 1. In the **Specify schedule** section, choose either **On Schedule** or **No schedule**\.
 If you choose **On Schedule**, use the buttons provided to create a cron or rate schedule for the association\.

+   If you don't want the association to run immediately after you create it, choose **Apply association only at the next specified Cron interval**\.

 1. In the **Advanced options** section us the **Compliance severity** to choose a severity level for the association\.
 Compliance reporting indicates whether the association state is compliant or noncompliant, along with the severity level you indicate here\.
 For more information, see [About State Manager association compliance](sysman-compliance-about.md#sysman-compliance-about-association)\.